-Smartphones have gained greater popularity among consumers and enjoyed higher growth in recent years.
+Smartphones and tablet PCs have gained greater popularity among consumers and enjoyed higher growth in recent years.
 This has also contributed to higher demand for mobile handset displays that have a larger size and higher resolution.
-In the past few years, we offered innovative handset display driver products by providing FWVGA (480 x 864), qHD (540 x 960), HD720 (720 x 1280)/ WXGA (800 x 1280), (1080 x 1920) and up to QHD (1440 x 2560) display driver ICs.
-We have recently continued to update new products for this mainstream smartphone segment with lower cost and new features, such as color enhancement and sun-light readability enhancement functions.
+In the past few years, we offered innovative handset display driver products by providing FWVGA (480 x 864), qHD (540 x 960), WSVGA (1024 x 600), HD720 (720 x 1280)/ WXGA (800 x 1280), FHD (1080 x 1920) / WUXGA(1200 x 1920) and up to QHD (1440 x 2560) / WQXGA (1600x2560) display driver ICs.
+We have recently continued to update new products for this mainstream smartphone and tablet PC segment with lower cost and new features, such as color enhancement and sun-light readability enhancement functions.
 Few years ago, we believe we developed the first HD720/WXGA display driver with compressed RAM technology, which we believe has led the industry migration to smartphones with higher resolution displays and lower power consumption.
 In 2013, we further applied the memory compression concept and developed frame buffer compression together with industrial leading AP (application processor) partners to reduce data transmission bandwidth between the AP and display driver IC of Himax.
-In 2015, we keep moving forward to develop new technologies and led the display industry with next generation display driver ICs, such as a-si FHD (1080 x 1920), AMOLED ASICs for HD and FHD and LTPS QHD (1440 x 2560) with sub-pixel rendering technologies.
-Himax also developed its first HD720 single chip touch display integrated circuit (TDIC) for advanced in-cell touch display panel.
+In 2015, we developed new technologies and led the display industry with next generation display driver ICs, such as a-si FHD (1080 x 1920), AMOLED ASICs for HD and LTPS QHD (1440 x 2560) with sub-pixel rendering technologies.
+Himax started the shipments of in-cell TDDI for some smartphones in 2016.
+As in-cell TDDI, featuring thinner display, slimmer border, and better visual quality, has been getting popular and will expand to other applications such as tablet PC, we believe TDDI is a major long-term growth engine for our small panel business.
 The following table summarizes the features of our products for mobile handsets:

-Product Features Product Mobile Handset Display Drivers Features highly integrated single chip embedded with the source driver, gate driver, power circuit, timing controller and memory suitable for a wide range of resolutions from QQVGA (128 x 160 pixels) to QHD (1440 x 2560 pixels) support up to 16 million colors support RGB separated gamma adjustment support CABC support color enhancement features including saturation, brightness, and sharpness enhancement support MIPI interface support RAM-less, 1/2 RAM, or 1/3 RAM compression technologies low power consumption and low EMI fewer external components to reduce costs slimmer die for compact module to fit smaller mobile handset designs application specific integrated circuits, or ASIC, can be designed to meet customized requirements for LCD or AMOLED touch display integrated circuit (TDIC) for advanced in-cell touch display
+Product Features Mobile Handset Display Drivers highly integrated single chip embedded with the source driver, gate driver, power circuit, timing controller and memory • suitable for a wide range of resolutions from QQVGA (128 x 160 pixels) to QHD (1440 x 2560 pixels) • support up to 16 million colors • support RGB separated gamma adjustment • support CABC support color enhancement features including saturation, brightness, and sharpness enhancement support MIPI interface for smartphone application and LVDS for CE applications support RAM-less or 1/3 RAM compression technologies low power consumption and low EMI fewer external components to reduce costs slimmer die for compact module to fit smaller mobile handset designs application specific integrated circuits, or ASIC, can be designed to meet customized requirements for LCD or AMOLED touch display driver integrated circuit (TDDI) for advanced in-cell touch display